 As you suspect, cigarette smoke has also been shown to suppress the immune system in otherwise healthy people.
 You mention that you are already immuno-compromised, so secondhand smoke may pose an increased risk for you.
 For example, some studies have shown that smoking is more harmful to people who have HIV, who are already immuno-suppressed.
 Exposure to cigarette smoke can also worsen the symptoms and health problems associated with lupus, another auto-immune disease.
 How damaging secondhand smoke can be may depend on individual factors, such as your age, overall health status, and duration of exposure to it.

 Although much of the research on the effects of secondhand smoke on the immune system is still in the preliminary stages, it's certain that breathing in someone else's cigarette smoke is bad for your health.
 This is why so many institutions and workplaces prohibit smoking in public places.
 Since your university already has a rule against smoking inside dorms, your first step in getting some breathing room may be to ask your neighbor politely to honor the non-smoking policy.
 Or, calmly explain that his or her smoke makes its way into your home and lungs, and that this visitor is hazardous to your health.
 It's possible that the smoker isn't aware that their cigarette smoke is taking road trips.
-If these suggestions don't work, you may want to enlist your dorm's GA or RA to help in clearing the air.Alice!
+If these suggestions don't work, you may want to enlist your dorm's resident advisor or hall director to help in clearing the air.Alice!